-Due to the nature of speciality insurers, it’s recommended you select a certification that fits the type of insurance you work with.
+Due to the nature of specialty insurers, it’s recommended you select a certification that fits the type of insurance you work with.
 Generic insurance certifications are useful as well.

-How many jobs are available in speciality insurers?
+How many jobs are available in specialty insurers?

 It is no longer hidden that the insurance industry is developing.
 This is evident according to the latest research from Labor Statistics, the industry is expected to add nearly 400,000 new jobs by 2026.

-The opportunities in this particular sector of the industry depend on which speciality insurer you work for.
+The opportunities in this particular sector of the industry depend on which specialty insurer you work for.